 AP Port Profiles

-Meraki H-series and 2-port MR access points feature additional ports that may be used for extending network connectivity to wired devices.
-MR port profiles is a feature delivered via the Meraki dashboard in order to apply the configuration to the LAN ports on a Meraki Access point.
+Meraki H-series and 2-port MR access points have extra ports that connect wired devices to the network.
+The Meraki dashboard uses MR port profiles to manage and apply settings to the LAN ports on a Meraki access point (AP).

 AP Port Profiles